What is money laundering?

 For example, a drug dealer could put a fake vacation property or rare collectible item on an online marketplace at a very high price, and a drug buyer could pretend to rent or buy that item in order to pay for the drugs.
 This way, the transaction appears to be legitimate, and the money the drug dealer receives is now “clean”.

 Any company that processes financial transactions between two parties is a potential target for money laundering.
 That’s why governments have created anti-money laundering (AML) laws.
 AML regulations require companies to have an effective, auditable process in place to detect and prevent suspicious activity.

 To meet regulatory requirements, firms should implement a powerful AML compliance solution.
-The AML software should include transaction monitoring, Know Your Customer, identity verification, and sanctions screening.
+The AML software should include transaction monitoring and Know Your Customer, including identity verification and sanctions screening.
 For more information, see What is anti-money laundering software.